High order discretization methods for spatial-dependent epidemic models: Spatial discretization

 \section{Spatial discretization}

-It is evident that the key point of the numerical solution of problem \eqref{spat} is the approximation of $\mathcal{F}(t,x,y)$.
+It is evident that the key element of the numerical solution of problem \eqref{spat} is the approximation of $\mathcal{F}\bigl(I(t,x,y)\bigr)$.
 This can be done in two different ways.
 The first approach is to approximate the function $I(t, \bar{x}(r,\theta), \bar{y}(r,\theta))$ by a Taylor expansion, and then proceed further.
-This method is studied in \cite{Farago/Horvath:2016:SpaceTimeEpidemic} and \cite{Farago/Horvath:2018:QualitativeDiseasePropagation}, but is not efficient in the case of non-constant function $g_2(\theta)$ as shown in \cite{Takacs/Horvath/Farago:2019:SpaceModelsDiseases}.
-The other approach is to use a combination of interpolation and numerical integration (by using cubature formulas) to obtain an approximation of $\mathcal{F}(t,x,y)$.
+This method is studied in \cite{Farago/Horvath:2016:SpaceTimeEpidemic} and \cite{Farago/Horvath:2018:QualitativeDiseasePropagation}, but is not efficient in the case of non-constant function $g_2(\theta,x,y)$ as shown in \cite{Takacs/Horvath/Farago:2019:SpaceModelsDiseases}.
+The other approach is to use a combination of interpolation and numerical integration (by using quadrature formulas) to obtain an approximation of $\mathcal{F}\bigl(I(t,x,y)\bigr)$.

-We consider two-dimensional cubature formulas on the disc of radius $\delta$ with positive coefficients.
-Denote by $\mathcal{Q}(x,y)$ the set of cubature points in the disk $B_{\delta}\bigl(x,y\bigr)$ parametrized by polar coordinates (see \cite{Takacs/Horvath/Farago:2019:SpaceModelsDiseases}), i.e.,
+We consider two-dimensional quadrature formulas on the disc of radius $\delta$ with positive coefficients.
+Denote by $\mathcal{Q}_\delta(x,y)$ the set of quadrature nodes in the disk $B_{\delta}(x,y)$ parametrized by polar coordinates (see \cite{Takacs/Horvath/Farago:2019:SpaceModelsDiseases}), i.e.,

-where $r_i$ denotes the distance from center point $(x,y)$, $\theta_j$ is the angle, and $\mathcal{I}$ and $\mathcal{J}$ are the set of indices of cubature points.
+where $r_i$ denotes the distance from center point $(x,y)$, $\theta_j$ is the angle, and $\mathcal{I}$ and $\mathcal{J}$ are the set of indices of quadrature nodes.
 Using numerical integration, we get the system

 where